aka-nahal/VOYAGER-BOT/README.md

     'emoji': '🩷'
 }
 ```
-No other code changes needed — the system auto-detects new colors.
+No other code changes needed — the system auto-detects new colours.

 ---